Freelancing Safely: What are the Security Issues with Working Remotely?

 3. Focus on trust in your clients and partners

-And the last point is probably the most important, as it has the biggest degree of the ”human factor”.
-Especially when it comes to freelancers who promote their work personally and to many people, some discretion is necessary.
+The last point is probably the most important, as it has the biggest “human factor.”
+Especially for freelancers who promote their work personally to many strangers, some discretion is necessary.

-Not only will you need a premium VPN such as Le VPN to mask your IP from possible intrusions, but also a brand and a web place you will be able to contact people from without endangering your cybersecurity or your physical security.
+You’ll want a premium VPN such as Le VPN to encrypt your connection and mask your IP address from possible intrusions, plus a professional brand — a business email and website — that lets people contact you without exposing your personal accounts, home address, or physical security.

 Don't Be Afraid to Get Help